kinners00/bolt/documentation/examples_project.md

 bolt command run 'echo hi' --targets windows,linux
 ```

-**Note:** The `--targets windows` argument refers to the target group defined in the inventory file.
+**Note:** The `--targets windows,linux` argument refers to the target groups defined in the inventory file.

 You should get the following output: